The 7 Best Beaches in Maryland for Avoiding Crowds

-Luckily, though, Maryland has a good number of beaches a bit off the beaten path—and here are some of our favorites.
+Luckily, though, Maryland has a good number of beautiful beaches a bit off the beaten path — and here are some of our favorites.

 1. Betterton Beach